Achoobert/theWeaveSoulboundBot/README.md

  https://github.com/ashindlecker/tdd-discord-music-botzs

 ### Commands
-`!play {youtube-url}` Streams a youtube video to a voice channel, or adds song to queue if bot is currently playing something
+`!play {youtube-url}` Streams a youtube video to a voice czshannel, or adds song to queue if bot is currently playing something

 `!skip` Skips current song being played and plays the next song

 `!ping` Responds with "pong"

 help
+newcity
+adds an empty new city.
+It needs another city to sent it a leader.

 oneweek
-newcity
+generates numbers, IF city has a leader autosends new leaders to empty city will notify user if there are extra leaders

 resetdata